awesto/django-shop/docs/reference/catalog.rst

 the same Django View (``ProductListView``) whenever the catalog list switches into infinite scroll mode, where it only requires the product's summary digested as JavaScript objects.

-In case we need :ref:`additional-serializer-fields`, lets add them to this class using the `serializer fields`_ from the Django RESTFramework library.
+In case we need :ref:`reference/additional-serializer-fields`, lets add them to this class using the `serializer fields`_ from the Django RESTFramework library.